 I don't know why but using a syrup instead of granulated sugar seems to make the yeast more frothy.
 Maybe it's simply because the sugar is already in liquid form, and so can feed the yeast more easily.
 I don't know, I'm not a chemist.
 Whatever the reason, it works.

-So, the big question is, do you say bagel, or beigel?!
+Anyway, the big question is, do you say bagel, or beigel?!
+Enjoy!

 How To Make Traditional Jewish Bagels (Beigels)

-- Mix the yeast with 1 tsp of the warmed maple syrup, and a tablespoon of lukewarm water.
+- Mix the yeast with 1 teaspoon of the warmed maple syrup, and a tablespoon of lukewarm water.
 Set aside for 10 mins or so to become frothy.

 - In a large bowl, mix together the bread flour, vital wheat gluten, and salt.
 Make a well in the centre.